ONE DOZEN AND TWO ESSAYS

 We think this way naturally, without making a conscious effort.
 The Scientific Method is simply an elaborate formalization of the way our heads work automatically.
 I would go as far as to say any intelligence that gathers knowledge of the Universe empirically (through the use of senses) would necessarily function in the same way.

 Exhibit B is a fairly good representation of the cognitive cycle, with one shortcoming.
 It shows the realm inside your head (the brain) as isolated and separate from the universe outside.
 When, in fact, you and your brain are in the Universe as well.
 Thus we are able to make observations of our own mental activity, which may be at the root of consciousness.
+In fact, a pretty good argument can be made for a “sixth sense” on this basis.
+My feeling is that if a sixth sense exists, it is one that looks “in” instead of “out” like the other five.

 The examples I have used are absurdly simple ones, and I don’t mean to give the impression that the process is always so straightforward.
 It can become immensely complex, but no matter how many variations on the theme you find, it’s still the same basic process.